No. 1 South Carolina tops fifth-ranked UConn 81-77

 HARTFORD, Conn.
 (AP) — In a rematch of last season’s national championship game, South Carolina came out on top again over UConn thanks to a strong fourth quarter by Aliyah Boston.

-Geno Auriemma stepping onto the court to spike a water botte, that helped them, too.
+Geno Auriemma stepping onto the court to spike a water bottle, that helped them, too.

 Boston scored 23 of her 26 points in the second half, including 14 in the final period, to help the No. 1 Gamecocks beat the fifth-ranked Huskies 81-77 on Sunday in front of a sellout crowd.